x0rz3q/advent-of-code-2019/README.md

 Things I learned from Advent of Code

-- Make your intcode machine a seperate module, it might come back a lot of times.
+- Make your intcode machine a separate module, it might come back a lot of times.
 - A basic library would be nice to create for next year, grid printing, coordinate structs and basic algorithms.